Only-in-Japan Experiences

 Sample the traditional entertainment at a Japanese festival

-If you’ve never been to a rollicking Japanese festival, check to see what festivals are happening when you’re in town!
-Matsuri always feature the neighborhood folk carrying one or more golden portable shrines though the streets, lots of beer and saké, and sometimes a parade in period costume.
-Everyone ends up at the local shrine, where food booths, old-fashioned carnival games, and entertainments like monkey shows go late into the night.
-Best of all, this only-in-Japan entertainment is FREE!
+Japanese festivals are an unforgettable experience no matter what time of year you’re here.
+Check to see what seasonal festivals are happening when you’re in town!
+In addition to the special annual events, the local neighborhood matsuri feature the neighborhood folk carrying one or more golden portable shrines through the streets, lots of beer and saké, and sometimes a parade in period costume.

 Tell me more!